EliCDavis/polyform/README.md

 # Mesh

-Library for generating meshes in golang
+Library for generating meshes in golang and outputs them in obj format.